 There is nothing heroic about running a cushy, big-spending non-profit that works hand-in-glove with the CIA and the US military.
 Russell’s central proposition – parroted by Cadwalladr – that he has succeeded in making Joseph Kony famous, is completely absurd.
 The man has been the ICC’s most-wanted since 2005, and was globally notorious many years before that.
 As usual, there’s no mention of the fact that the US, alone among Western nations, still won’t ratify the Rome statute – why would that be relevant?

 There are no hard questions.
-Nothing, for example about why Invisible Children’s wonderfully hubristic “Move:DC” campaign was such a bust (for a media campaign, nobody reported on it and so it passed by unnoticed), just like their “Global Summit” of world leaders such as Harry Shum from Glee, and “Cover the Night” before that.
+Nothing, for example about why Invisible Children’s wonderfully hubristic “Move:DC” campaign was such a bust (for a media campaign, nobody reported on it and so it passed by unnoticed), just like their “Global Summit” of world leaders like Harry Shum from the TV series, Glee, and “Cover the Night” before that.

 We’re used to the Guardian’s big weekend interviews not being great.
-Remember the last time Decca Aitkenhead met up with Christine Lagarde?
-If they’re serious about getting American readers, they have to stop with the puffy, single-sourced interviews and start carrying properly reported profiles.
+Remember the last time?
+When Decca Aitkenhead met up with Christine Lagarde?
+If The Guardian or The Observer are serious about getting American readers, they have to stop with the puffy, single-sourced interviews and start carrying properly reported profiles.